Green Bay-Titirangi United SC

 and again between 1988 and 1997, often without much success.

 Their most famous player was Danny Hay who played for Leeds United, Walsall and the New Zealand Knights amongst others.
-He also appeared for the New Zealand national football team, the All Whites.
+Hay also appeared for the New Zealand men's national football team, the All Whites.

-Green Bay/Titirangi amalgamated with Blockhouse Bay in 1998 to become Bay Olympic.
+Green Bay/Titirangi merged with Blockhouse Bay in 1998, forming a new team, the Bay Olympic.